labgrid-project/labgrid/doc/configuration.rst

 Exporter Configuration
 ----------------------
-A labgrid exporter is configured by adding resources to groups and exporting those groups.
+The exporter is configured by using a YAML file (with a syntax similar to the environment configs used for pytest) or by instantiating the :any:`Environment` object.
+To configure the exporter, you need to define one or more `resource groups`, each containing one or more `resources`.
-This allows the exporter to group resources for various usage scenarios, e.g. all resources of a specific place or for a specific test architecture.
+This allows the exporter to group resources for various usage scenarios, e.g. all resources of a specific place or for a specific test setup.
+For information on how the exporter fits into the rest of labgrid, see :any:`remote-resources-and-places`.

-The exporter configuration skeleton:
+The basic structure of an exporter configuration file is:

 .. code-block:: yaml